tenjin/tenjin-unity-sdk/README.md

 Android receipt validation requires `receipt` and `signature` are required (`transactionId` is set to `null`).

 **IMPORTANT:** You will need to add your app's public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a>.
-You can retrieve your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/" target="_new"> Google Play Developer Console</a> \> Select your app \> Development Tools \> Services & APIs.
+You can retrieve your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/" target="_new"> Google Play Developer Console</a> \> Select your app \> Monetization setup.
 Please note that for Android, we currently only support IAP transactions from Google Play.

 ### iOS and Android IAP Example: